 There’s nothing cuter than a sleeping baby.
 Of course, sometimes my kids sleep in the weirdest configurations.
 And they’ve slept like that since they were little.
 And this is a question I get asked a lot – is it normal for babies to sleep in weird positions?

-Babies and toddlers can sleep comfortably in a variety of positions that look strange or uncomfortable for adults.
+Babies and toddlers can sleep comfortably in a variety of positions that look strange or uncomfortable to adults.
 Children are generally safe sleeping in such weird positions as long as they can breathe easily, are their normal color, and are not snoring.

 Even so, let’s talk about some of the normal (but weird) sleeping positions babies manage to get into.
 And we’ll talk about how to make sure they’re safe, too.